 The Division of Purchase and Property (DPP), within the Department of the Treasury, serves as the State's central procurement agency for goods and services contracts.
 To find and be notified of goods and services bidding opportunities administered through DPP, we suggest registering at NJSTART (DPP’s eProcurement system).
 NJSTART provides:

-- Online repository for vendor forms, eliminating the need to prepare forms repeatedly
+- An online repository for vendor forms, eliminating the need to prepare forms repeatedly

-- Vendors can view their remittance and email addresses to ensure their accuracy and select their preferred form of payment, and
+- View their remittance and email addresses to ensure their accuracy and select their preferred form of payment

 Register with NJStart